PhilippElhaus/CalendarSync/README.md

 - Does not store or sync from iCloud to Outlook
 - Passwords handled via basic auth over HTTPS

+## Outlook COM Reliability

+- Uses a dedicated STA thread with timeouts to prevent Outlook UI hangs.
+- Sign the executable and allow Programmatic Access via Group Policy or antivirus to remove repeated security prompts.

 ## Notes

 - Outlook must be configured and ready on the host